Zachdehooge/Weather-Dashboard-Go/README.md

 # Weather-Dashboard
-A weather dashboard written in Golang that displays the current weather for a given location and any active alerts
+A weather dashboard that displays the current weather for a given location and any active alerts